bixbydevelopers/capsule-samples-collection/user-data-persistence/restDB.md

   - Add Field for user id of type Text with Requirements Required and Unique.
 Example: `bixby-user-id` ![Id Field](./screenshots/restdb/id_field.png)
   - Add Field for user data of type json.
 Example: `bixby-user-data` ![Data Field](./screenshots/restdb/data_field.png)
 - Your setup should now look like this and is ready to be connected to the capsule. ![Collection](./screenshots/restdb/collection.png)
-- Follow the instructions in the [main README](./README.md) and insert the following values when requested.
+- Follow the instructions in the [main README](./README.md) and include the following values when requested.
   - Configs
   ```